ben-wilson-github/bw_tools/docs/install.rst

     This is your documents folder by default ``C:/Users/UserName/Documents/Adobe/Adobe Substance 3D Designer/python/sduserplugins``

-    If unsure, you can quickly get to the appropaite folder by right clicking the plugin inside Tools > Plugin Manager... and selecting Show In File Browser...

     Delete the previous bw_tools folder and restart Designer

 To install, launch Substance Designer and to go Tools > Plugin Manager...